 But then what?
 How do we get to insight, to actions and to value?
 How can we complete the jigsaw puzzle?

-Only PART of creating insight involves technology – PPM solutions provide a way to enhance and improve the efficiency of effective processes or activities, but they are not a replacement for the other services that PMOs still need to provide
+Only PART of creating insight involves technology – PPM tools provide a way to enhance and improve the efficiency of effective processes or activities, but they are not a replacement for the other services that PMOs still need to provide

 Part 4 of this series of posts started with a quote from a book published by Wiley in 2008, Creating Market Insight by Smith & Raspin.

-The book explores the differences between organisations that manage to turn data into insight and value, and those that don’t – making the point that even in 2008, executives have access to huge amounts of computing power with which to make sense of the market but organisations still become extinct due to lack of insight.
+The book explores the differences between organisations that manage to turn data into insight and value, and those that don’t – making the point that even in 2008, executives have access to huge amounts of computing power with which to make sense of the market but organisations still become extinct due to lack of ACTIONABLE INSIGHTS.

 The Cranfield School of Management – a top choice for MBA students in the UK – created a model to illustrate this transformation process, called the “Data-to-Value Wheel”.
 There were significant contributions made by this work towards the understanding of how data-to-value transformations work;

 - The difference between KNOWLEDGE and INSIGHT

 - Defining insight as only that knowledge that is an organisational strength; of all the knowledge an organisation may have, only that knowledge which meets the criteria of an organisational strength may truly be called insight

 - Value creation is the end point of a chain of transformations